-PQ No. Protocol Question Guidance for Review of Evidence ICAO References CE 4.129 Has the State promulgated regulations for AOC applicants to establish procedures to ensure that the flight manual is updated by implementing changes made mandatory or approved by the State of Registry? a) relevant State regulations; b) applicable certification process; and c) operations inspectors' procedures.
+PQ No. Protocol Question Guidance for Review of Evidence ICAO References CE 4.129 Has the State promulgated regulations for AOC applicants to establish procedures to ensure that the flight manual is updated by implementing changes made mandatory or approved by the State of Registry?
+Verify the establishment and implementation of: a) relevant State regulations; b) applicable certification process; and c) operations inspectors' procedures.
 Part I, Att.
-E Part III, Att. assoc CE-2 Imber ciated h PQ 4.103 Is the organ applicant re a) duties, r clearly define b) functionar tasks and miles or reporting are clearly delineated and duly documented? applicant.
-3) Verify that the safety management, quality assurance management and emergency management systems have been: STD A6 ICAO ferences GM Doc 8335 Part II, C2 Part III, C5 CE-6 a) established; b) documented; and c) implemented.
+E Part III, Att. assoc CE-2 Imber ciated h PQ 4.103 Is the organ applicant re a) duties, r clearly define b) functionar casks and miles or reporting are clearly delineated and duly documented?
+Examples of 1) V insp etc. presented by Sta impl STD A6 ICAO ferences GM Doc 8335 Part II, C2 Part III, C5 CE-6